Setup

 active to avoid duplicate diagnostics.

-PyCharm has excellent built-in Python support — type checking, refactoring, and
+PyCharm has excellent built-in Python support — type checking, refactoring, and debugging work out of the box with fewer plugins.

 Recommended plugins: